INSPIRE-MIF/gp-data-download-wms/sample-implementation.md

 This section describes the configuration of the WMS service in MapServer published at https://mapy.geoportal.gov.pl/wss/testbed/wmsdownload/mapserver.
 This service uses MapServer instance in version 7.4.4 installed on Ubuntu 20.04 Linux distribution.
 The complete service configuration can be found in:
 * service configuration file
 * HTML template file

 To force MapServer to use a custom template, its location must be advertised in the MapServer configuration file, for example, by using the TEMPLATE parameter in the LAYER section of the configuration file.
-This is how it was done in the sample service.
+This is how it is done in the sample service.
 ```
 TEMPLATE "index.html"
 ```
 In this case the HTML GFI template document is located in index.html file in exactly the same folder as MapServer service configuraton file.
-The utilised content of index.html file looks like this
+The utilised content of index.html file looks like this:
 ```
 <!-- MapServer Template -->
 <html>